odoo/odoo/addons/stock/doc/stock.rst

 When you cancel a procurement, it will cancel everything in the backwards direction.
 When you cancel a move itself, it will cancel in the forward direction.

 This will happen only if the move has the attribute 'Propagate Cancel and Split' set to true.
 Also, when a procurement rule (or a push rule) is applied to create another move, it will copy its 'Propagate Cancel and Split' on the move.
+On the procurement rules, it is actually true by default.

 8 Inventory